vujins/badgers-shopping-list/README.md

 A web app serving as a guide to build and deploy web apps to Azure.
 Built with Vite, React, Tailwind, Node and Express.
 Both client and backend are deployed on Azure Web App.

+Pro tip: `.github/copilot-instructions.md` contains the default model instructions incorporated in each agent request.

 ### Local Development

 1. **Clone the repository**